wangziqi2013/wangziqi2013.github.io/_posts/2018-08-27-what-really-makes-txn-fast.markdown

 unmanaged languages such as C++, in order to balance both performance and safety, it is suggested that commit mode / PS is the best combination.
 In the next paragraph, we default to the commit mode / PS scheme, and postpones the discussion of other combinations to later sections.

+The lifecycle of TL transactions under commit mode with PS locking is similar to a typical OCC transaction.
+There are three phases during the execution of TL transactions: read phase, validation phase, and write phase.
+During the read phase, the transaction maintains a read set and a write set as linked lists.
+Both sets track addresses of data items.
+For read operations, the value of the lock is loaded before the item is accessed, and saved in the read sets.
+For write operations, the uncommitted new value is buffered in the write set.